 A Deletion encapsulates an operation that will delete all columns less than the specified timestamp and matching the predicate.
-If super_column is specified, the Deletion will operate on columns within the SuperColumn - otherwise it will operate on columns in the top-level of the key.
+If super\column is specified, the Deletion will operate on columns within the SuperColumn - otherwise it will operate on columns in the top-level of the key.

-Attribute Type Default Required Description timestamp i64 n/a Υ The timestamp of the delete operation. super_column binary n/a N The super column to delete the column(s) from. predicate SlicePredicate n/a N A predicate to match the column(s) to be deleted from the key/super column.
+Attribute Туре Default Required Description timestamp i64 n/a N The timestamp of the delete operation.
+Must only be unset in the case of counter deletions. super_column binary n/a N The super column to delete the column(s) from. predicate SlicePredicate n/a N A predicate to match the column(s) to be deleted from the key/super column.